piepdx/pie-cookbook/drafts/working-draft-tactical.md

 To exacerbate matters, most founders aren't used to standing on stage and revealing all of their errors.

 So the question and answer periods can get a little awkward.
 It happens.
+Especially in the workshop format.
+Because your founders are often trying to consume, process, and apply all at once.

 At PIE, we relied on staff to help ask pointed questions — because we were the best informed.
 We knew exactly what problems everyone in the room had, from speaker to startup.
 And we could use that knowledge to draw out interesting stories from the speaker that would be relevant to the startup founders in the class.